 Synephrine also helps you lose “stubborn fat” faster by inhibiting a cellular mechanism that blunts fat burning, increases the thermic effect of food, increasing the amount of energy it “costs” to digest and process the food that you eat, and can reduce appetite, as well.

-Another reason to choose synephrine over its chemical counterpart, ephedrine, is it’s extremely safe to take.
+Another reason to choose synephrine over ephedrine is it’s extremely safe to take.

 Multiple studies show that synephrine doesn’t increase blood pressure or heart rate like ephedrine, which is why it’s generally considered one of the safest stimulatory weight loss supplements that you can take.

 The bottom line is if you want to lose fat faster without taking a harsher stimulant like ephedrine, then you want to take synephrine.
 That’s why it’s the main ingredients in my fat burner, PHOENIX.